rl1987/trickster.dev/tricksterblog/content/post/using-proxies-for-web-scraping-and-automation.md

 There are the following main categories of proxies.

 * Datacenter proxies that reroute traffic through datacenter and public cloud systems.
 Good enough to evade simple rate-limiting and IP-based blocking, but insufficient when dealing with more advanced countermeasures.
-However they can very cheap.
+However they are very cheap.
 * ISP proxies from providers that have deals with ISPs and can use IP addresses from residential ranges.
 More expensive and more capable to evade blocking.
 * Residential proxies reroute traffic through homes of real people.
 One may ask: how is this possible?
 The answer is that